davidchang/isomorphic-views-in-angular-via-react-poc/README.md

 ## TO RUN

 bower install
-npm install
-node server
+python -m SimpleHTTPServer
-go to localhost:8081
+go to localhost:8000